Islandora-Devops/islandora-starter-site/README.md

    * If the environment's starter site installation was replaced with a repository clone, you should be able to skip the copying, and just commit your changes, push to a fork and make a pull request to the upstream repository.

+Periodically, it is expected that releases will be published/minted/tagged on the original repository; however, it is important to note that automated updates across releases of this starter site is not planned to be supported.
+That said, we plan to include changelogs with instructions of how the changes introduced since the last release might be effected in derived site for those who wish to adopt altered/introduced functionality into their own site.

 ## License

 [GPLv2](http://www.gnu.org/licenses/gpl-2.0.txt)